 Are there any competitors to take down the Nexus 2?

-Pioneer DJ CDJ2000 NX2 is the club-standard media player used by most professional DJs and set-up on every DJ event and music festival in the world.
-However, Denon has taken big steps forward improving its software and reliability of its products.
-The new Denon DJ SC6000 Prime is a great media player featuring all the latest advances in technology and worth to take a look before choosing.
+Pioneer DJ CDJ2000 NX2 is the club-standard media player used by most professional DJs and set up on every DJ event and music festival in the world.
+However, Denon has taken big steps forward to improve the software and reliability of its products.
+The new Denon DJ SC6000 Prime is a great media player featuring all the latest advances in technology and is worth taking a look at before choosing.

 Video: Alex Moreno testing the Pioneer CDJ-2000NXS2

 Pioneer’s DJ Multi-Player CDJ2000NXS2 is a top-shelf multi-player made by one of the most prominent leaders in the DJ gear industry.
 So if you are out there searching for quality and do not intend to settle for less than the best of the best, we highly recommend that you check it out.

 This multiplayer offers unparalleled versatility, a durable yet compact exterior, relatively simple and straightforward controls, a beautiful display, and a manifold of tools that you can use to step up your mixing game.